KristerV/heliumpay-budgetweb-backend/README.md

 - Solution for hundreds of proposals?
 Dash doesn't want to lower their entry fee.
 - Markdown vs. WYSIWYG?
 - Is providing the email a privacy concern?
-- What does "trustless voting" mean?
-- Domain name ideas?
 - How to have proposal owner accountable after budget allocated?

 # API design